Group6OxCS/report/contribs/Vladimir Mikulik.md

 * __Tracks:__
     * Forest Run (March 24)
         * The first fully-featured track with complex terrain, trees and grass.
+    * Grand Loop (May 1)
+        * A simple track optimised for the presentation.
     * Overhauled the terrain of level1 (April 9)

 * __Ghost car__ (April 25)